panosni/ECTD/README.md

 # Income Tax Incentives for Electronic Payments: Evidence from Greece's Electronic Consumption Tax Discount

-Replication Code
+## Replication Code

-This is a replication code of *Income Tax Incentives for Electronic Payments, Evidence from Greece's Electronic Consumption Tax Discount*. **ECTD** for short.
+This is a replication kit for *Income Tax Incentives for Electronic Payments, Evidence from Greece's Electronic Consumption Tax Discount*. **ECTD** for short.

 You can find the current version of the paper [here](https://panosni.github.io/publication/ectd/ECTD.pdf).